This section discusses the construction of the real numbers from the rationals via the idea of a Cauchy sequence.

 view of Cauchy's version of the completeness axiom,

 and has the advantage that it generalizes to other settings where there is

 This web page is still under construction.
 The final version will contain some (but not all) of the proofs omitted here at present.

 We start by recalling the definition of a Cauchy sequence.

-We let be the set of all Cauchy sequences of rationals.
+to be the limit of a Cauchy sequence of rationals.

 Once again, a real number may have more than one rational Cauchy sequence converging to it, so we must factor out by an equivalence relation to obtain the true version of the reals.

 To prove transitivity, we assume